 How do I keep my irrigation system from freezing up?

-Drain all water from pipes and hoses, and store them inside or in a protected place to prevent freeze damage.
+Run all water out of pipes and hoses, and store them inside, or in a covered area, to prevent freeze damage.

 When do I apply mulch to protect the soil?

-Apply mulch in late fall, just before the ground freezes, for maximum insulation of the soil.
+Apply mulch in late fall, just before the ground freezes, to insulate the soil as well as possible.

 Are certain crops better suited for wintertime?

-Yes, frost-tolerant crops like kale, Brussels sprouts, and winter carrots fare well in Michigan’s cooler temperatures.
+Yes, cool–season crops like kale, Brussels sprouts, and winter carrots are happy in Michigan cool temperatures.

 How do I find out if my soil requires amendments going into winter?

-A soil test can show you nutrient deficiencies and pH imbalances so that you can see what needs to be amended before winter.
+A soil test will reveal nutrient deficiencies and pH imbalances so that you can determine what should be amended this fall in advance of winter.

 Conclusion

-Most Michigan farmlands are prepared for winter with much planning and attention to detail.
+Most farmlands in Michigan are well prepared for winter, usually with a good deal of forethought and great attention to details.
 You can reduce the harsh effects of frost on soil, crops, water systems, and infrastructure by providing protection.
-Start today and implement these strategies into action to ensure your investment and lands are safe for the future.
+Put these strategies into action today to make sure your investment and lands are safe for the future.